 Based on initial observations from our own experiences, readings, and research, we developed the ecosynomic framework, which we are testing with deep assessments and surveys of groups.

 - Our research has identified 25,000 groups experimenting with agreements based on principles of abundance, in contrast to scarcity-based principles.

 - These groups are achieving far greater efficiency, effectiveness, innovation, and profitability than their peers, while simultaneously experiencing a much greater quality of life within the group.

-We have collected over 3,100 survey responses describing groups, large and small, from 98 countries, with 41% from the USA, 32% from Mexico, and 16% from Germany.
+We have collected over 3,900 survey responses describing groups, large and small, from 125 countries, with 33% from the USA, 42% from Mexico, 12% from Germany, and 2% from South Africa.
 To take the survey, click here, where you can take it one of the many different language versions (Afrikaans, Chinese, Dutch, English, Farsi, French, German, Gujarati, Hindi, Japanese, Norwegian, Russian, Spanish).

 The results from this survey provide initial insights into questions currently guiding our exploration of the world of ecosynomics and harmonic vibrancy.
 Three of these questions are:

 - Is there a continuum of harmonic vibrancy experienced in groups?